-Brazil will reject G7 Amazon aid unless Macron withdraws 'insults'
+Brazil to accept G7 Amazon aid only if Macron withdraws 'insults'

-BRASILIA (Reuters) - Brazil will reject an offer of at least $20 million from the Group of Seven nations to fight fires in the Amazon rainforest unless French President Emmanuel Macron withdraws his “insults,” President Jair Bolsonaro said on Tuesday.
+BRASILIA (Reuters) - Brazil President Jair Bolsonaro said on Tuesday he wants French President Emmanuel Macron to retract “insults” against him before he will countenance accepting an offer of $20 million from the Group of Seven nations to fight forest fires in the Amazon.

 The two leaders have become embroiled in a deeply personal and public war of words in recent days, with Bolsonaro mocking Macron’s wife on Facebook and accusing the French leader of disrespecting Brazil’s sovereignty.
+Macron called Bolsonaro a liar, and said that Brazilian women are probably ashamed of their president.

+The issue of whether or not to accept foreign money has also become a tricky one within Bolsonaro’s government, with various cabinet members taking differing stances on the offer.

+Initially, as the fires gained global headlines, Bolsonaro said Brazil did not have the resources to tackle the blazes.
+Then, in the wake of the G7 offer, his Environment Minister Ricardo Salles called the aid “welcome.”

-Bolsonaro’s Chief of Staff Onyx Lorenzoni also said Brazil would reject the G7 offer, according to news website G1, although his office said that was his personal view.
+However, on Monday evening, Bolsonaro’s Chief of Staff Onyx Lorenzoni said Brazil would reject the G7 offer, according to news website G1, although his office said that was his personal view.

-Speaking to reporters in Brasilia on Tuesday, Bolsonaro appeared to adopt a slightly more conciliatory stance.
+Speaking to reporters in Brasilia on Tuesday, Bolsonaro, whose popularity has been falling domestically according to recent polls, said:

-“Did I say that?
-Did I?”
-Bolsonaro said when questioned about Lorenzoni’s comments.

 “First of all, Macron has to withdraw his insults.
 He called me a liar.
 Before we talk or accept anything from France ... he must withdraw these words then we can talk,” Bolsonaro said.
 “First he withdraws, then offers (aid), then I will answer.”